What is Mooring?

 A rode system is a line, cable, or chain several times longer than the depth of the water running from the anchor to the The longer the rode is the shallower the angle of force on the anchor (it has more scope).
 A shallower scope means more of the force is pulling horizontally, so that the anchor plowing into the substrate adds holding power.
 It also increases the swinging circle of each mooring, and so lowers the density of the mooring field.
 By adding weight to the bottom of the rode, such as using a length of heavy chain, the angle of force can be decreased further.
 Unfortunately, this scrapes up the substrate in a circular area around the anchor.
 A buoy can be added to the lower section of rode to hold it off the bottom and avoid this issue.

-- Lake Mooring Tips and FAQ’s
+- Lake Mooring Tips and FAQs: Use These To Protect Your Boat

 - Best Mooring Buoys for Lake Boating